sandialabs/chama/documentation/example.rst

 Considering a range of sensor budgets.

-**Interpretation**
+**Graphics**

-Including tradoff curves and maps of the sensor layout.
+Including tradeoff curves and maps of the sensor layout.